Regency Cheltenham

 Visit Cheltenham Spa, Things to See and Do

-Cheltenham Spa, is a spa town in Gloucestershire and great shopping and foodie destination.
+Cheltenham Spa, is a spa town in Gloucestershire and a great shopping and foodie destination.
 There are lots of things to do and tourist attractions to see in Cheltenham.
 Cheltenham is the home of the flagship race of British steeplechase horse racing, the Gold Cup.
 The gold cup is the key event of the horse racing festival held every March.
-Cheltenham hosts many festivals throughout the year, from literature to music.
+The town hosts many festivals throughout the year, from literature to music.

-There are lots of tourist attractions for visitors to see and many options for things to see.
 Because of its location, there are also options for places nearby to visit in Gloucestershire and The Cotswolds.
+I’ve enjoyed lots of time in Cheltenham, having lived nearby for many decades.

-Things To See or Do in Cheltenham
+Things To Do in Cheltenham

 There are many visitor attractions to suit most tastes in the town and the rest of the local area.
 Because of its surrounding countryside, there are lots of other things to do is visiting Cheltenham.

 The Pittville Pump Room in Pittville Park was the last and largest of the spa buildings to be built in the town.
-They completed the Pump Room in 1825 and is now a grade 1 listed building.
+They completed the Pump Room in 1825 and it is now a grade 1 listed building.
 The architecture of this building is fantastic with a colonnade and lots of iconic columns.
 It still houses the original pump that was made from marble and scagliola.

 Pittville Pump Room